 Increased data consumption

 The mobile data traffic continues to grow at an astonishing pace.
-According to Ericsson’s latest mobility report, the data traffic increased by 52% between Q2’2017 and Q2’2018.
-Furthermore, the data traffic is expected to continue growing at a rapid pace (CAGR of 30% until 2024) following a higher consumption of data-heavy content such as high-resolution videos.
-The increased mobile data traffic, therefore, brings a need for a cellular network supporting greater data rates, efficiency and capacity.
+According to Ericsson’s mobility report from June 2019, the data traffic increased by 82% between Q1’2018 and Q1’2019.
+The traffic is further expected to continue growing at a rapid pace (CAGR of 30% until 2024) following a higher consumption of data-heavy content.
+The increased mobile data traffic brings a vital need for a cellular network supporting greater data rates, efficiency and capacity.
 The latter explains why improved capacity is expected to be one of 5G’s main differentiators compared to 4G LTE.

 While LTE could offer hundreds of Mbps, 5G is expected to bring data rates in Gbps.
 This is enabled by increased spectrum capacity, which will be achieved by communicating on higher spectrum bands (millimeter wave).
 New innovative mmwave solutions are based on the use of radio waves with millimeter wavelength, which has an advantage in communicating at higher frequency ranges that make it possible to achieve greater transmission capacity.
 As 5G is expected to bring improved data capacity, it is merely not interesting concerning enhanced mobile broadband but also fixed wireless access (FWA) networks.
 FWA could complement or a substitute to fiber to the home connections where the physical last-mile cable is replaced with wireless connectivity.